C3real-kill3r/challenge-10/README.md

 *extract the files from the zip folder into another folder within the computer.

 *open command prompt and move to the folder directory containing the app.
-*on the cmd; install flask by typing:
+*on the cmd; install pymysql by typing:
 ```
 C:\>pip install pymysql
 ```